CirroBuild/FrostiDocs/docs/get-started/binaries.md

 </TabItem>

 </Tabs>

 ## Next steps

 Once you extracted the tarball, you are ready to use QuestDB.
-Navigate to our [CLI](/docs/reference/client/cli/) page to learn more about its usage.
+Navigate to our [command-line options](/docs/reference/command-line-options/) page to learn more about its usage.